hack4her/hack4her.github.io/index.md

     <img src="https://www.ivanomalavolta.com/wp-content/uploads/2021/08/NI_logo-1024x513.png" alt="Network Institute Logo" width="150"/>
 </a>

 Thank you for making this event possible!
-If you are interested in sponsoring this event, you can contact us [here](mailto:hack4her2024@gmail.com).
+If you are interested in learning more about Hack4Her Sponsorship click [here](/sponsors/) or contact us [here](mailto:hack4her2024@gmail.com).